Klerith/legion-del-mal/aspirantes/ronaldo.md

 #NEW NOTES

-accpet my request to join at the devil's league
+accept my request to join me at the evil's league